AdaCore/gnatstudio/docs/users_guide/editing.rst

 A more interesting example is when we want to extract the code to print the details of the invoice.
 This code depends on one local variable and the parameter to :command:`Print_Owing`.
-When we select lines 54 to 57 and extract it into a new :command:`Print_Details` subprogram, GPS automatically decides which variables to extract and whether they should become parameters of the new subprogram or local variables.
+When we select lines 54 to 57 and extract it into a new :command:`Print_Details` subprogram, GNAT Studio automatically decides which variables to extract and whether they should become parameters of the new subprogram or local variables.
 In the former case, it also automatically decides whether to create :samp:`in`, :samp:`out` or :samp:`in out` parameters.
-If there is a single :samp:`out` parameter, GPS automatically creates a function instead of a procedure.
+If there is a single :samp:`out` parameter, GNAT Studio automatically creates a function instead of a procedure.

-GPS uses the same name for the local variable for the parameters.
+GNAT Studio uses the same name for the local variable for the parameters.
 Often, it makes sense to recompile the new version of the source and apply the :menuselection:`Refactoring --> Rename Entity` refactoring to have more specific names for the parameters, or the :menuselection:`Refactoring --> Name Parameters` refactoring so that calls to the new method uses named